 I stuck with LensPen again when it came to purchasing an air blower.

-The LensPen Hurricane Blower is perfect for cleaning dust off your camera and lens while out in the field, but also useful during routine maintenance such as cleaning your camera sensor.
+The LensPen Hurricane Blower is perfect for cleaning dust off your camera and lens while out in the field, but also useful during routine maintenance such as cleaning your camera and sensor.

 Throw your original camera strap away and grab a Peak Design Slide straight away!

 The Peak Design Slide allows you to wear your camera is a few different configurations.
 Wear it around your neck like a standard camera strap.
 Hang it off your shoulder.
 Or across your chest in a sling configuration like I prefer.

 The quick adjustable clips make changing the straps length and configurations lightning-fast and simple, and the anchor system allows quick release of the camera if required.